You're reading the documentation for a development version. For the latest stable documentation, please have a look at v5.1.X.

 Length: 1/NTOTALBND |

 CP_VALSFlattened pore-phase concentration training inputs used by the Gaussian process regression model.
 The values represent the training input points \(X\) used to evaluate the kernel function.
-The array is interpreted according to
+The array is interpreted as an

 Unit: \(mol~m_{MP}^{-3}\)